 Preamble: Valuing the concepts of academic integrity and independent effort, the American University in Cairo expects from its students the highest standards of scholarly conduct.
 The University community asserts that the reputation of the institution depends on the integrity of both faculty and students in their academic pursuits and that it is their joint responsibility to promote an atmosphere conducive to such standards.

 - Academic dishonesty is not acceptable in an institution dedicated to learning or in any society.
 Academic dishonesty includes, but is not limited to:

-- Plagiarism ("passing off as one's own the ideas or words of another" Webster) from published or unpublished sources, including the work of fellow students.
+- a.
+Plagiarism ("passing off as one's own the ideas or words of another" Webster) from published or unpublished sources, including the work of fellow students.

-- Receipt of information during an examination.
+- b.
+Receipt of information during an examination.

 The University reserves the right to take disciplinary action as severe as dismissal according to procedures delineated in paragraph II.

 - An instructor has full authority to deal with an academic dishonesty incident within the context of his/her course.
 Disciplinary action may cover the range from reprimand to "F" for the course grade.
 The instructor may also recommend suspension or dismissal from the University.

 The instructor's action on incidents of academic dishonesty must be communicated to the student(s) involved and to the Dean of Students by her/him within two weeks of the time the instructor became aware of the incident.